Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL

 Focusing on the value of information rather than squeezing into the limited context window, we can provide a lot more contextual information to address challenges in schema linking and semantic errors stemming from ambiguous user question and complex data schema.
 We explore the following to assist the SQL generation. \\\\ \textbf{\textit{All database tables for high recall schema linking.}}

 In a typical NL2SQL pipeline, the relevant schema elements (table column names and values) are retrieved based on question embedding similarity.
-Accurate schema linking is a key to accurate SQL generation \citep{Floratou2024NL2SQLIA}.
+Accurate schema linking is critical for accurate SQL generation \citep{Floratou2024NL2SQLIA}.
 Prior research works focus on improving schema linking accuracy via more accurate table and column selection \citep{caferouglu2024sql,talaei2024chess}.
 Accurate schema retrieval can uplift the NL2SQL performance, but there is still a lot of headroom (see Appendix~\ref{appendix:impact_col_selection} for more discussion).
-In fact, table schema retrieval can have missing tables and columns -- which prevents LLMs from writing correct SQL queries.
+In fact, table schema retrieval can have missing tables and columns -- which prevents LLMs from generating correct SQL queries.

-Figure~\ref{fig:tbr_simulation} illustrates table schema retrieval simulation results mimicking production table retrieval setup.
-Note that the recall does not reach 100\% and plateaus at around 82\% with increasing $K$. \yeounoh{In some production environments, user may ask about any databases and without specifying which DB she is asking about, rendering table retrieval much more challenging (see Appendix~\ref{appendix:tbr_simulation} for more details on the simulation setup).} In this simulation setup, the retrieval service does not achieve perfect recall at $k \geq 13$, which is the maximum number of tables per database in BIRD dev. \yeounoh{This is because tables are retrieved from all DBs (100 tables) without specifying the target DB.
-In Section~\ref{sec:experiment_all_tables} we explore the impact of passing all the tables per DB and across the DBs to ensure perfect recall at the cost of lower precision.}
+Figure~\ref{fig:tbr_simulation} illustrates table schema retrieval simulation results mimicking a production table retrieval setup.
+Note that the recall does not reach 100\% and plateaus at around 82\% with increasing $K$. \yeounoh{In some production environments, users may ask about any database without specifying which DB they are referring to, rendering table retrieval significantly more challenging (see Appendix~\ref{appendix:tbr_simulation} for more details on the simulation setup).} In this simulation setup, the retrieval service does not achieve perfect recall at $k \geq 13$, which is the maximum number of tables per database in BIRD dev. \yeounoh{This is because tables are retrieved from all DBs (100 tables) without specifying the target DB.
+In Section~\ref{sec:experiment_all_tables} we explore the impact of including all tables for each DB and across DBs to ensure perfect recall at the cost of lower precision.}

-Here we improve schema linking via passing all database tables to guarantee that all relevant elements are provided along with lots of extra irrelevant ones.
-This raises a concern that the model may get confused and ``lost in the middle'' of large context window \citep{Floratou2024NL2SQLIA,liu-etal-2024-lost}.
-However, it is not the case with the latest long-context LLM, \textit{gemini-1.5}; we leverage the latest long-context LLM's ``near-perfect`` retrieval capability~\citep{reid2024gemini}.